 5 tips to help you get back into an exercise routine

 - Talk to your doctor.
-Explore your physical health with your primary care provider before getting back into any strenuous physical activity if you suffer from any chronic health conditions or if it has been a while since you have seen a doctor.
+Discuss your physical health with your primary care provider before getting back into any strenuous physical activity if you suffer from any chronic health conditions or if it has been a while since you have seen a doctor.
 Screening for underlying cardiovascular conditions can be helpful for determining a good starting point for your exercise routine and can also prevent potential problems before they arise.

 - Stay motivated.
 The motivation for working out seems to be half the battle.
 Figure out ways to motivate yourself as you get your routine going again.
 Whether it’s finding a friend to keep you accountable, joining an online community or hiring a personal trainer.